 Microsoft released SCCM Technical Preview 1908 this week.
 The tech preview 1908 includes several new features.
 You can install technical Preview 1908 via Updates and Servicing node of Configuration Manager console.

-To install ConfigMgr tech preview version 1908, you must first install baseline version of technical preview.
+To install ConfigMgr technical preview 1908, you must first install baseline version of technical preview.
 The most recent tech preview baseline version is version 1907.
 You can download technical preview version 1907 from Microsoft Eval Center.

 Technical preview builds are meant to install on non-production setup like your personal lab setup.
 By installing the tech preview version, you get access to several new features that Microsoft is working on.
 Some of these features will actually be seen in current branch releases.